JiangWAV/3D-SoundSourceMapping/README.md

 We provide examples to process the input of RGB-D camera using [ROS](ros.org).
 Building these examples is optional.
 In case you want to use ROS, a version Melodic or newer is needed.

 # Building 3DSSM library and examples

-The code will be released upon acceptance of the paper.